DataCueCo/datacue-help/docs/es/install/advanced.md

 summary: Build your own custom layouts to bring your own designs to life instead of using our standard recommendation widgets.
 ---

-# Diseña tu propio estilo de banners (Exclusivo Pro Plan)
+# Diseña tu propio estilo de banners

 ## Banners